-he Index of Economic Freedom focuses on four key aspects of the economic and entrepreneurial environment over which governments typically exercise policy control:
+The Index of Economic Freedom focuses on four key aspects of the economic and entrepreneurial environment that governments typically control:

 - · Rule of law.

-- Government size,
+- Government size.

 - · Regulatory efficiency, and

 - · Market openness.

 In assessing conditions in these four categories, the Index measures 12 specific components of economic freedom, each of which is graded on a scale from 0 to 100.
-Scores on these 12 components of economic freedom, which are calculated from a number of sub-variables, are equally weighted and averaged to produce an overall economic freedom score for each economy.
+Scores on these 12 components of economic freedom are calculated from a number of sub-variables and then equally weighted and averaged to produce an overall economic freedom score for each economy.

-The following sections provide detailed descriptions of the formulas and methodology used to compute the scores for each of the 12 components of economic freedom.1
+The following sections explain the formulas and methodology used to compute the scores for each of the 12 components of economic freedom.